AVSystem/Anjay-lite/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/MinimalSocketImplementation.rst

    omitting the need to use the ``malloc`` function.

 .. note::
-   Value ``NET_GENERAL_ERROR`` is defined as ``-3`` in the example to prevent collision with existing error codes used by the network API.
-Please refer to `include_public/anj/compat/net/anj_net_api.h` for a full list of reserved error codes and description when specific network API functions can return them.
+   The only positive values that network API functions may return are error codes with the ``ANJ_NET_E`` prefix defined in the `include_public/anj/compat/net/anj_net_api.h` file (e.g. ``ANJ_NET_EAGAIN``); all other positive values are forbidden - they are reserved for client-side logic for potential new error codes.
+Please refer to `anj_net_api.h` for a full list of defined error codes and description when specific network API functions can return them.

-   The network API function are allowed to return other error codes then ``NET_GENERAL_ERROR`` or the error codes reserved in `anj_net_api.h`.
-This might help in the development process but Anjay Lite will treat them in the same way.
+   ``NET_GENERAL_ERROR`` is defined as ``-1``; however, any negative value may be returned to indicate an error, Anjay Lite will treat them in the same way.

 Connect
 -------